zyf0717/zyf0717.github.io/_posts/2020-05-23-remotely-accessing-jupyter.markdown

 $ jupyter notebook --generate-config
 ```

-Next would be to setup a password:
+Next would be to setup a password, using the following command:
 ```shell
 $ jupyter notebook password
 Enter password:  ********